New classical macroeconomics: Foundation, axioms and assumptions

 New classical economics is based on Walrasian assumptions.
 All agents are assumed to maximize utility on the basis of rational expectations.
 At any one time, the economy is assumed to have a unique equilibrium at full employment or potential output achieved through price and wage adjustment.
 In other words, the market clears at all times.

 New classical economics has also pioneered the use of representative agent models.
-Such models have received severe neoclassical criticism, pointing to the disjuncture between microeconomic behavior and macroeconomic results, as indicated by Alan Kirkman.
+Such models have received severe neoclassical criticism, pointing to the disjuncture between microeconomic behavior and macroeconomic results, as indicated by Alan Kirman.

 The concept of rational expectations was originally used by John Muth, and was popularized by Lucas.
 One of the most famous new classical models is the real business cycle model, developed by Edward C. Prescott and Finn E. Kydland.

 Legacy

-It turned out that pure new classical models had low explanatory and predictive power.
+New classical models had low explanatory and predictive power.
 The models could not simultaneously explain both the duration and magnitude of actual cycles.
 Additionally, the model's key result that only unexpected changes in money can affect the business cycle and unemployment did not stand empirical tests.

 The mainstream turned to the new neoclassical synthesis.
 Most economists, even most new classical economists, accepted the new Keynesian notion that for several reasons wages and prices do not move quickly and smoothly to the values needed for long-run equilibrium between quantities supplied and demanded.
 Therefore, they also accept the monetarist and new Keynesian view that monetary policy can have a considerable effect in the short run.
 The new classical macroeconomics contributed the rational expectations hypothesis and the idea of intertemporal optimisation to new Keynesian economics and the new neoclassical synthesis.